Karl-Günther Heimsoth: Relationship with Röhm (1928 to 1934)

 In 1928, Heimsoth wrote a letter to Ernst Röhm.
 Röhm, convicted of treason following his participation in the Munich Beer Hall Putsch, had quarreled with Hitler.
 Excerpts from Röhm's book Geschichte eines Hochverräters, published in 1928, were read "between the lines" by Heimsoth as recognition of the author's homosexuality.
-At that time a reform of Paragraph 175 was being discussed in the Reichstag, in which the Nazi Party demanded a sharper persecution of homosexuals, and apparently Heimsoth wanted to convince Röhm, a known Nazi, who would be positioned clearly against §175.
+At that time a reform of Paragraph 175 was being discussed in the Reichstag, in which the Nazi Party demanded a sharper persecution of homosexuals, and apparently Heimsoth wanted to convince Röhm, a known Nazi, to position himself clearly against §175.
 Röhm confirmed Heimsoth's assumptions:

 I fully understand!
 Of course I struggle with the paragraph on morale, especially with §175.
 But do you mean that I do not make it clear enough?
 In the first draft I had introduced a more detailed explanation on the subject, but I modified it to its present form after hearing the advice of friends, who believe that this kind of writing is more effective.